George Mandel Memorial Aerospace Award

 Since 2003 the George Mandel Memorial Award has been co-sponsored by George Mandel’s son, Dr. David Mandel.
 The award is in the form of an unrestricted $1000 check.
 Most often, awardees have used the funding to defray the cost of SLA conference or other event participation, but this is not required.

 A nominee must be a current member in good standing of the Engineering Community for at least one year.

-Current members on the George Mandel Memorial Award selection committee are ineligible to nominate candidates or be nominated.
+Current members of the SLA Engineering Awards Committee are ineligible to nominate candidates or be nominated.
 In addition, past recipients of the award are generally ineligible for nomination, except in the event of momentous contributions.

-- Become or be elected as chair of the section, an officer of the Engineering Community, or a member of any of the boards or committees of the SLA, or have participated actively in or contributed significantly to Aerospace Section activities.
+- Become or be elected an officer of the Engineering Community, or a member of any of the boards or committees of the SLA.

-- Made significant contributions to the profession through place of employment or publications.
+- Made significant contributions to the aerospace information profession through place of employment or publications.

 - Received an award for outstanding service from his/her employer in the aerospace industry.

 Each nomination must include a brief justification (no more than 1000 words) of why the nominee is considered meritorious.
 The nomination package must also include the nominee’s current Curriculum Vitae or resume.

 Please email nominations to Sara Tompson, SLA Engineering Awards Committee, at: